Our Ethical Trading Statement

 The crystal trade is generally artisanal which means that by purchasing from an ethical trader you are assured that this money is going back to communities and not big businesses.
 The vast majority of our products are purchased through uncapitalised individuals who extract crystals as their sole source of income in areas where no other sources of income are available.
 Rough stone for cutting, such as Rose Quartz and Jaspers, may be extracted by excavators but crystal and mineral specimens are carefully mined by hand, therefore retaining their value.

 Regarding the ‘destruction of the land’ debate, most mining is for bulk stone and minerals, where they are pulped in hundreds of thousands of tonnes for commercial use.
 This type of crystal/mineral extraction is not representative of our business.
 The mining that produces our products accounts for a maximum of 0.001% of the industry’s total output.
 Here at Rockshop we have the utmost respect for the environment and need to protect it, and take every effort to minimise the impact of our operations on it.

 As the industry grows, we need to go further and collaborate across the board, from the mines through to the retailers.
-We all need to take responsibility for this, and the more we push for transparency and ethical practices, the more we can achieve in making this an industry that people can have no doubts about.
+We all need to take responsibility for this, and the more we push for transparency and ethical practices, the more we will achieve in making this an industry that people can trust in.

 As a company we are driven by a passion, enthusiasm and mutual respect for everything in the natural world.